AndrewWPhillips/eggql/TUTORIAL.md

 #### Avoiding Data Races

 Up until now all the data structures in our example do not change once the server has been started.
-Hence, concurrent access from different go-routines does not cause contention.
+Hence, concurrent access from different goroutines does not cause contention.
 But now that we have added a mutation this completely changes things.
 We have to ensure that multiple mutations running at the same time are not modifying the same data.
-We even have to be careful that a query is not reading something while it's being modified.
+Even a query reading something while it's being modified can lead to a **data race** condition.

-An important thing to remember GraphQL requests may run in parallel.
+An important thing to remember is that **GraphQL requests may run in parallel**.
 A GraphQL server would not be of much use if it only processed one client request at a time.
-The way this works is the Go standard library HTTP handler starts a new Go-routine to process every new request.
+This is not immediately obvious as you don't need to create goroutines because the Go standard library **HTTP handler starts a new goroutine to process every new request**.

-Since the `Stars` and `Commentary` slices are modified by the `CreateView` mutation we need to protect them with a **mutex**.
+Since the `Stars` and `Commentary` slices are modified by the `CreateReview` mutation we need to protect them with a **mutex**.
 There are many ways to do this.
 We could just use a single mutex, so if a review is being added for any episode then any other query or mutation of _any_ episode is blocked.
-This seems inefficient, and not scaleable, so we have used a separate `sync.Mutex` for each episode.
-If we were expecting a large number of queries (and few mutations) a `sync.RWMutex` would be an even better option, but I'll leave that for you to explore as an exercise.
+This is inefficient, and not very scaleable, so we have used a separate `sync.Mutex` for each episode.
+If we were expecting a large number of queries (and few calls to `CreateReview`) a `sync.RWMutex` would be an even better option, but I'll leave that for you to explore as an exercise.

-For now we only use the new mutex in `CreateView` s      ince that is the only place that `Stars` and `Commentary` slices are used.
+We only need use the new mutex in `CreateReview` since that is the only place that `Stars` and `Commentary` slices are used, at the moment.

 ```Go
 		CreateReview: func(episode int, review ReviewInput) int {